If you are interested in growing mango trees, then you’ve come to the right place.

 Powdery mildew is common during the late fall and early spring.
 This type of fungus thrives when temperatures are in the 60s-70s, there is high humidity and no rainfall.

 Powdery mildew is particularly nasty because it can potentially destroy all of a mango trees’ blooms and result in no mangos that year.
-Cultural practices that we can implement to prevent powdery mildew include:

 - Cutting off parts of the tree that have an active infection (good for small spots here and there, although don’t remove entire canopy if it’s infected)